 This item relates to the amounts owed to the Eurosystem national central banks (NCBs) that have been pre-financing T2S, namely the covered costs incurred for both the development and the operation of T2S.
 This liability effectively reflects the expectation that the participating central banks will eventually be reimbursed for the development and operational costs included in the T2S pricing envelope (the total amount, including capital cost, to be recovered through fees).
 The reimbursement will be funded by cash surpluses generated from T2S usage fees paid by T2S customers (central securities depositories (CSDs) and central banks).
-Reimbursement will begin once the collected fees exceed the annual operational expenses.
+Reimbursement has begun in the year 2020 as the collected fees exceeded the annual operational expenses.